docker-mailserver/docker-mailserver/docs/content/index.md

 Please first have a look at the [`README.md`][github-file-readme] to setup and configure this server.

-This wiki provides you with advanced configuration, detailed examples, and hints.
+This documentation provides you with advanced configuration, detailed examples, and hints.

 ## Getting Started